rodrigoevan/rodrigoevan/README.md

 Hi!
 My name is Rodrigo and here I share my projects in development.

 # Sou um Analista de Dados 📈 I'm a Data Analyst
-Ainda não atuo efetivamente na area, mas acredito que isso será solucionado em breve
+Apesar de não estar atuando efetivamente na area, me considero um analista de dados pelo meu conhecimento.
+E não, não estou satisfeito com isso, meu objetivo é me tornar um dos melhores cientista de dados do Brasil.

-I still don't work effectively in the area, but I believe this will be solved soon
+Although I'm not working effectively in the area, I consider myself a data analyst because of my knowledge.
+And no, I'm not satisfied with that, my goal is to become one of the best data scientists in Brazil.

 # Formação🎓 Education